NaveItay/Computer_Vision_Zone_Community_Tournament/README.md

 ### Project steps:

 1. Image data
-   - Split the video into frames.
+   - Split the video into frames
-   - Add new images data to prevent overfitting and achieve versatile performance.
+   - Add new images data to prevent overfitting and achieve versatile performance
-   - Perform augmentation to achieve the optimum result for a dynamic environment.
+   - Perform augmentation to achieve the optimum result for a dynamic environment
 2. Data labeling
 3. Training CNN model (YOLO Algorithm)
 4. Code